rapid7/javascript-style-guide/README.md

     if (collection.length) {
       // ...stuff...
     }

+    // bad - potentially confusing since 0 is often a valid id. if (id) {
+      // ...stuff...
+    }
     ```

   - [15.4](#15.4) <a name='15.4'></a> For more information see [Truth Equality and JavaScript](http://javascriptweblog.wordpress.com/2011/02/07/truth-equality-and-javascript/#more-2108) by Angus Croll.